maptime/philadelphia/_posts/2015-04-06-what-is-maptime.md

 See our [Code of Conduct](http://maptime.io/code-of-conduct/), which describes what maptime *is not* clearly and specifically.
 Well worth the time it takes to read, regardless of whether you are a prospective member *or* a current member.

 #### Philly can haz maptime?

-We decided to bring a chapter to Philly because many of the ideals maptime stands for resonate with us.
-In particular, **learning about maps should not have barriers to entry,** which historically has unfortunately not been the status quo.

-Some people are *experts*, and some people are *just getting started*, but *all* of us are learning, so **why not do it together?**

 You can find our chapter on [Meetup](http://www.meetup.com/maptimephl/), and [Twitter](https://twitter.com/maptimephl).
 For any questions or comments, send us a note via email - philly@maptime.io